awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 The configuration file that was provided to the clients does not contain the `auth-federate` flag\.

 **Solution**
-[Export the latest configuration file](cvpn-working-endpoints.md#cvpn-working-endpoint-export), import it to the AWS\-provided client, and try connecting again\.
+[Export the latest configuration file](cvpn-working-endpoints.md#cvpn-working-endpoint-export), import it to the AWS provided client, and try connecting again\.

 ## Client returns no available ports error \(federated authentication\)<a name="client-no-port"></a>